-2. The composition of the Board as at June 30, 2020 is as follows:
+2. The composition of the Board as at June 30, 2021 is as follows:

 Category Name

 Independent Directors Mr. Shamim Ahmad Khan

 Mr. G.A.
 Sabri

 Other Non-executive Directors Mr. Laith G. Pharaon (Alternate Director: Mr. Shuaib A. Malik)

-Mr. Wael G. Pharaon (Alternate Director: Mr. Babar Bashir Nawaz)
+Mr. Wael G. Pharaon (Alternate Director: Mr. Babar Bashir

+Nawaz)

 Mr. Shuaib A. Malik

 Mr. Abdus Sattar

 Mr. Jamil A. Khan

-Executive Directors Nil
+Executive Directors Mr. M. Adil Khattak (Chief Executive Officer)

 Female Directors Nil

+Subsequent to the year, election for the Company's Board of Director's was held on July 12, 2021 considering compliance with the related requirements of the Code of Corporate Governance Regulations, 2019 (the Code).
+In relation to the foregoing, a constitutional petition has been filed by the Company before the Sindh High Court, where in the Company has challenged compliance with, inter alia, the provision of regulation 7 of the Code / law relating to appointment of female director.
+The matter is pending adjudication.
+The law officer of Securities and Exchange Commission of Pakistan has also made a statement before the Court that no action contrary to the law would be taken against the Company.

-- 3. The directors have confirmed that none of them is serving as a director on more than seven listed companies, including this Company; - 4.
-The Company has prepared a Code of Conduct and has ensured that appropriate steps have been taken to disseminate it throughout the Company along with its supporting policies and procedures; - 5.
+- The directors have confirmed that none of them is serving as a director on more than seven listed companies, including this Company; - The Company has prepared a Code of Conduct and has ensured that appropriate steps have been taken to disseminate it throughout the Company along with its supporting policies and procedures; - 5.
 The Board has developed a vision/mission statement, overall corporate strategy and significant policies of the Company.
-The Board has ensured that complete record of particulars of the significant policies along with their date of approval or updating is maintained by the Company; - 6.
-All the powers of the Board have been duly exercised and decisions on relevant matters have been taken by Board/ Shareholders as empowered by the relevant provisions of the Act and these Regulations; - 7.
+The Board has ensured that complete record of particulars of the significant policies along with their date of approval or updating is maintained by the Company;

+- All the powers of the Board have been duly exercised and decisions on relevant matters have been taken by Board/ Shareholders as empowered by the relevant provisions of the Act and these Regulations; - 7.
 The Meetings of the Board were presided over by the Chairman and in his absence, by a director elected by the Board for this purpose.
-The Board has complied with the requirements of the Act and Statement of Compliance with Listed Companies (Code of Corporate Governance) Regulations, 2019 the Regulations with respect to frequency, recording and circulating minutes of meetings of Board; - 8.
-The Board has a formal policy and transparent procedures for remuneration of directors in accordance with the Act and these Regulations; - In terms of Regulation 19 of the 2019 Code, companies are encouraged that all directors on their board have acquired the prescribed certification under Directors' Training Program (DTP) by June 30, 2022.
+The Board has complied with the requirements of the Act and Regulations with respect to frequency, recording and circulating minutes of meetings of Board; - 8.
+The Board has a formal policy and transparent procedures for remuneration of directors in accordance with the Act and these Regulations;

+- 9. In terms of Regulation 19 of the Code, companies are encouraged that all directors on their board have acquired the prescribed certification under Directors' Training Program (DTP) by June 30, 2022.
 Presently, five (5) directors of the Company meet the exemption requirement of the DTP, while one (1) director has already completed this program.
 The remaining one (1) director shall obtain certification under the DTP in due course of time.
-Further, one alternate director and the Chief Executive Officer (CEO) of the Company have also completed DTP;

-- 10. The Board has approved appointment of Chief Financial Officer (CFO), Company Secretary and Head of Internal Audit, including their remuneration and terms and conditions of employment and complied with relevant requirements of the Regulations; - 11.
-Chief Financial Officer and Chief Executive Officer duly endorsed the financial statements before approval of the Board; - 12.
-The Board has formed committees comprising of members given below:
+Further, one alternate director and the Chief Executive Officer (CEO) of the Company have also completed DTP; - 10.
+The Board has approved appointment of Chief Financial Officer (CFO), Company Secretary and Head of Internal Audit, including their remuneration and terms and conditions of employment and complied with relevant requirements of the Regulations; - Chief Financial Officer and Chief Executive Officer duly endorsed the financial statements before approval of the Board;

+12. The Board has formed committees comprising of members given below:

 Committees Composition/Name

-Mr. Shamim Ahmad Khan (Chairman)
+Audit Committee Mr. Shamim Ahmad Khan (Chairman)

 Members

-Audit Committee Mr. Shuaib A. Malik
+Mr. Shuaib A. Malik

 Mr. Abdus Sattar

 Mr. G.A.
 Sabri

-Mr. Babar Bashir Nawaz (Alternate
+Mr. Babar Bashir Nawaz

-Director to Mr. Wael G. Pharaon)
+(Alternate Director to Mr. Wael G. Pharaon)

-Mr. G.A.
+HR & Remuneration Committee Mr. G.A.
 Sabri (Chairman)

 Members

-HR & Remuneration Committee Mr. Shuaib A. Malik
+Mr. Shuaib A. Malik

 Mr. Jamil A. Khan

 Mr. M. Adil Khattak